dotkernel/dot-auth-social/README.md

 # dot-auth-social

-Dotkernel's component used to authenticate users through Facebook and return credentials and user details.
+Dotkernel's component, used to authenticate users through Facebook and return credentials and user details.

 > dot-auth-social is a wrapper on top of [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) social providers.